 If you design with these considerations in mind, you should be able to use a single set of layouts for all the languages you support.
 But you may have to create some alternative layouts for any languages that don’t fit.

-Luckily, when it comes to mobile app localization, the Android and iOS operating systems already provide a format for converting times, dates, times and currencies and other entitles that vary by locale.
+Luckily, when it comes to mobile app localization, the Android and iOS operating systems already provide a format for converting times, dates, times and currencies and other entitle that vary by locale.
 So, use the system made available to you, rather than your own, as this will eradicate compatibility issues.

 3. Translators Need Context